 If eligible for service, the team will follow-up with to schedule a foundation meeting.
 In the foundation meeting, the team reviews terms of service, consent and confidentiality with the youth, as well as develops the goals of service collaboratively with the youth.

 From there, the team conducts a needs assessment and works with the youth to develop an individualized service plan.

-If you are self-referring or submitting a referral on behalf of a youth, please review our sample of a “good” referral form.
+If you are self-referring or submitting a referral on behalf of a youth, please use the intake form below.
 This helps our team understand what the needs are before we reach out to set up a foundation meeting.